-In this exercise, you'll create a couple of fictional contacts with email addresses that you can receive mail from, and then set up a test segment that includes those contacts.
+In this exercise, you'll create a couple of fictional contacts with email addresses that you can read, and then set up a test segment that includes those contacts.
 This test segment will be useful later when you begin to experiment with customer journeys.

 Go to Marketing > Customers > Contacts.
 This takes you to a list of existing contacts.
 On the command bar, select New.

 Fill out the following fields:

 - First Name: Enter a fictional first name.

 - Last Name: Enter a fictional last name.